 The Texas study looked at 156 couples who were married for the first time in 1981.
-Researchers discovered that after 13 years:
+Researchers discovered the following after thirteen years:

 - 68 couples were happily married